BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/war_in_rohan.md

 At the end of the Good player's fourth Move phase, the Rohan models may move onto the board from the northern board edge via the rules for Reinforcements.

-**PARTICIPANTS**

-**Good:** Eorl the Young; King of Men with heavy armour, shield and horse (representing Cirion); 12 Riders of Rohan: 4 with throwing spear, 8 with no additional equipment; 6 Sons of Eorl; 12 Warriors of Minas Tirith: 4 with shield, 4 with spear & shield, 4 with bow; 6 Knights of Minas Tirith with shield.

-**Evil:** Khandish King on Chariot; Khandish Chieftain on Chariot; 3 Khandish Charioteers; 12 Khandish Horsemen; 18 Khandish Warriors: 6 with bow, 12 with hand-and-a-half axe.

 ![](../media/scenarios/war_in_rohan/field_of_celebrant.jpg)

 ---

 ## APPENDIX - ASSAULT ON EDORAS

+**PARTICIPANTS**

+**Good:** 3 Captains of Rohan with shield; 12 Rohan Royal Guard with throwing spear; 12 Warriors of Rohan: 4 with shield, 4 with throwing spear & shield, 4 with bow.

+**Evil:** 3 Dunlending Chieftains; 12 Dunlending Warriors: 4 with shield, 4 with two-handed axe, 4 with bow; 12 Wild Men of Dunland; 6 Dunlending Horsemen.

 **LAYOUT**